Share

 Step 2: Populate Your Content

-In this tutorial example, we will keep the Avada Winery prebuilt website content.
-Since WooCommerce comes pre-installed, we will use this as an opportunity to show how “Translate Everything” seamlessly handles e-commerce content.
+In this tutorial, we will keep the Avada Winery prebuilt website content.
+Since WooCommerce comes pre-installed, we will use this as an opportunity to show how WPML seamlessly handles the translation of e-commerce content.

 But, in your case, you’ll need to start personalizing and adapting the content of your prebuilt website to make it exactly how you want it—for example, adding products.